NichtSylph/SUNYOswegoVRT/README.md

 <h1>SUNY Oswego Virtual Tour repository</h1>
-<p>To utilize start springboot, set the credentials for automated e-mail system and start the front end utilizing React npm start when navigating to client</p>
-<p>More changes are coming in since it has to be dockerized to run everything with a docker command.</p>
+<p>To utilize just run the docker-compose up --build command and it will start automatically both the client website and the server.
+All the data is fetched from the School's AWS S3 BUcket and the MySQL Server.</p>